CoppaMan/Pinballs/README.md

 # Physically-based Simulation 2018 - Project of Pinballs

 ## Disclaimer
 This project is built upon the exercise framework of the Physically-based Simulation course and uses the SFML library to interface keyboard and speakers.
-Every other functinality mentioned in the next section was implemented by Simon Huber and Dario Morandini.
+Every other functinality mentioned in the next sections were implemented by Simon Huber and Dario Morandini.

 ## Compiling the project
 The project can be compiled with the same directives as for the exercide framework.
 One additional requirement is the dynamic library SFML.